Loc15/PicoGamepadConverter/README.md

 - Read input from USB and Bluetooth controllers.
 - Read inputs from no USB peripherals.
 - Web interface to choose between modes.
-- Different out modes (Dinput, Xinput, Switch, Bluetooth, PS1/PS2, WII)
+- Different out modes (Dinput, Xinput, Switch, Bluetooth, PS1/PS2, Gamecube, WII)
 - Easy to use, no overcomplicated options.

 ---